SeanE15/pands-problem-sheet/README.md

 **<p align="center"> References for secondString.py**
 ---
 This is a program that asks the user to input a string and outputs every second letter in reverse order.
+The program takes the users input and reverses it before returning only every second letter in a sentence format.
+The sentence we were required to use is as follows: The quick brown fox jumps over the lazy dog.

 1. https://www.educative.io/edpresso/how-do-you-reverse-a-string-in-python